 There are 2 basic types of landing page, Click Through and Lead Generation (also referred to as Lead Gen or Lead Capture pages).

 Click through landing pages (as the name implies) have the goal of persuading the visitor to click through to another page.
 Typically used in ecommerce funnels, they can be used to describe a product or offer in sufficient detail so as to “warm up” a visitor to the point where they are closer to making a purchasing decision.

 All too often, inbound advertising traffic is directed at shopping cart or registration pages.
 This leads to poor conversions as the ad doesn’t provide sufficient information for someone to make an informed decision.

-This is where the click-through page comes in.
-As a result, the destination page from a click-through the page is typically the shopping cart or registration page – now with a much higher chance of conversion having passed through the details of the landing page.
+This is where the click through page comes in.
+As a result, the destination page from a click through page is typically the shopping cart or registration page – now with a much higher chance of conversion having passed through the details of the landing page.

 Lead generation landing pages are used to capture user data, such as a name and email address.
 The sole purpose of the page is to collect information that will allow you to market to and connect with the prospect at a subsequent time.
 As such, a lead capture page will contain a form along with a description of what you’ll get in return for submitting your personal data.

 There are many uses for lead gen landing pages, some example uses and the items given to the user are listed below: